DidierRLopes/learn-python/README.md

 # Learn Python

-The notebook contains the following table of contents:
+*I have used this notebook to teach python in the past.*

+These are the topics mentioned:
 * Primitive Variables
 * Print
 * Arithmetic Operations